aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-hyperlinks/_index.md

     presentation.Save("presentation-out-hyperlink.pptx", SaveFormat.Pptx);
 }
 ```
 ### **Sound**

-Aspose.Slides for .NET allows you to operate the hyperlink sound using the following properties:
+Aspose.Slides provides these properties to allow you emphasize a hyperlink with a sound:
 - [IHyperlink.Sound](https://reference.aspose.com/slides/net/aspose.slides/ihyperlink/properties/sound)
 - [IHyperlink.StopSoundOnClick](https://reference.aspose.com/slides/net/aspose.slides/ihyperlink/properties/stopsoundonclick)

 #### **Add Hyperlink Sound**

-This C# code shows you how to set the hyperlink playing sound and stop it with another hyperlink:
+This C# code shows you how to set the hyperlink that plays a sound and stop it with another hyperlink:

 ```c#
 using (Presentation pres = new Presentation())